yayegeyay/yayegeyay.github.io/_posts/2025-06-24-systematically-improving-rag-applications.md

 **Market Expansion:** Cost efficiency enabled entry into price-sensitive market segments that were previously inaccessible, expanding total addressable market by $23M.

-**Investment Efficiency:** Eliminated the need for additional AI infrastructure investment, saving $1.2M in planned capital expenditure while supporting 3x growth in client base.
+**Investment Efficiency:** Eliminated the need for additional AI infrastructure investment, saving $1.2M in planned capital expenditure while supporting 3x growth in customer base.

 ### The Scalable Framework for AI Operations